wix-incubator/node-workshop/02-exercises/01-db/README.md

    are written, and some you need to write yourself.
 1. Implement the missing functions and tests.
 Each missing function has a comment describing exactly what to do.
 Once `npm test` succeeds, you're done.
-   The missign code and tests are in:
+   The missing code and tests are in:
    * `lib/db.js`
    * `test/db-spec.js`
    * I would suggest writing the code piecemeal-wise.
-Start by writing `addTodo` and writing the tests for `addTodo`, and fixing them till they succeed.
+Start by writing `addTodo` and writing the tests for `addTodo`, and editing this code till the tests succeed.
-     Once you have that, the rest of the code will be easy peasy.
+     Once you have that, the rest of the code and tests will be easy peasy.